YuchaoZheng88/zenbro.github.io/_posts/2022-04-18-CEH-SMALL-POINTS.md

 - Heuristics-based detection: might look for rare instructions or junk code; without an exact signature match.
 - Real-time protection

 Hit-list scanning: a list of vulnerable hosts can be composed in advance and sent along with the worm

+worm: does not need a host or human interaction to disrupt and corrupt data

 IDOR: (Insecure direct object references )
 - ``` https://insecure-website.com/customer_account?customer_number=132355 ```